Kkeller83/Wallsplash/README.md

 after the installation if you want use cronie, you can set your crontab whit @hourly ~/.Wallsplash/bin/wbin.sh

 # WORK 100% on..
+Gmome 41.3
-1. Archlinux Watch video on youtube https://youtu.be/YXTTZbXsrb8
+1. Archlinux ok!
+Watch video on youtube https://youtu.be/YXTTZbXsrb8
-2. Fedora
+2. Fedora ok!